Beth Moore: Leaving the Southern Baptist Convention

-Moore’s adoption of an egalitarian theological position led to her leaving the Southern Baptist Convention, which takes a complementarian approach.
 In March 2021, Moore announced that, though still a Baptist, she was no longer identified as a Southern Baptist and had ended her publishing relationship with LifeWay Christian.
 It was subsequently reported that Moore had joined the Anglican Church in North America.
-The news, along with photos of Moore vested as an acolyte and lector during an Anglican Eucharistic service, triggered criticism from some Baptist ministers.
+The news, along with photos of Moore vested as an acolyte and lector during an Anglican eucharistic service, triggered criticism from some Baptist ministers.
 In response, Bishop Clark Lowenfield of the Anglican Diocese of the Western Gulf Coast posted on Twitter: "As her Bishop, [i]t is an honor to serve God as Beth Moore’s spiritual oversight and covering.
 She is humble and grace-filled.
 And we pray for those who have been treating her in unChristianly ways over this past week."

 Political and social views

-Moore does not identify as liberal, or feminist.
+Moore does not identify as liberal or feminist.
 She is opposed to abortion.

 In August 2020, Moore said, "White supremacy has held tight in much of the church for so long because the racists outlasted the anti racists."